Professor Reiko Goto, who specializes in economic philosophy, which adds a philosophical perspective to the academic field of economics,

 Field survey from the perspective of "freedom of entry and exit"

-Professor Goto additional post also Professor at Teikyo University's Advanced Comprehensive Research Organization, which was established to solve social issues through the integration of the humanities and sciences.
-Together with experts in econometrics, neuroscience, psychiatry, civil engineering, and educational technology, we have also started comprehensive research on "freedom to move" based on the capability approach.
+Professor Goto is also Professor at Teikyo University's Advanced Comprehensive Research Organization, which was established with the aim of solving social issues through the integration of the humanities and sciences.
+Together additional post experts in econometrics, neuroscience, psychiatry, civic engineering, and educational engineering, he has begun comprehensive research on "freedom of movement" based on the capabilities approach.

 Thinking about "working" and "learning"